How Steve Kornacki & His Khakis Are Helping Us Survive This Election

 Advertisement

 What, exactly, makes Kornacki’s coverage so appealing?
 It’s entirely fact-based, completely free of breathless and hyperbolic punditry, and it makes us feel...safe.
 As we’ve stayed up late nights waiting (and waiting) for new states to call their results and inch ever-closer to 270, the tireless (seriously, he doesn’t sleep) Kornacki taps his way through his touchscreen electoral map, analyzing votes and calmly crunching the latest numbers.
-That steady, knowledgeable confidence — plus the little moments that catch him being human, like his smile when the camera catches him off-guard or when the MSNBC “Kornacki Cam” catches him texting — is enough to develop, dare we say it, an election crush.
+That steady, knowledgeable confidence — plus his little "human" moments, like his smile when the camera catches him off-guard or when the MSNBC “Kornacki Cam” finds him texting — is enough to develop, dare we say it, an election crush.

 Okay, sure, part of it is probably cable news-induced Stockholm Syndrome.
 But can you think of anyone else with whom you’d rather stay up to figure out wtf is going on with the outstanding ballots in Georgia?
 And is there anyone you would rather celebrate with at 4 a.m. when the Milwaukee ballots finally come in, making sweet victory in Wisconsin possible?
 And, uh, Vulture recently noticed that when he’s facing the board, “either his butt looks especially good or we’re just slowly being driven mad,” and we have not fact-checked that, but we will as soon as we have a chance.